jdevfullstack-tutorials/imac-review/README.md

 I would project it to two external
 4k monitors, stacked.
-I don't want the other one to be placed on either side because it's not centered.
+I don't want the other one to be placed on either side because it's not ergonomic.